Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 • Join a community of over 190,000 educators worldwide who hold Fellowship status with Advance HE

-• Be invited to apply for enrolment in the Graduate Certificate in University Teaching Practice (eligibility criteria apply).
+• Be invited to apply for admission to the Graduate Certificate in University Teaching Practice (eligibility criteria apply).

 Coordinating@UQ has been developed in the context of UQ’s policies and the Academic Annual Performance Development (APD) process, so will also support you to develop your career in higher education.